14th Street–Union Square station: 1980s and early 1990s

+1990s renovation

-In the 1990s, the station underwent a major renovation.
-On July 9, 1993, the contract for the project's design was awarded for $2,993,948.
-As part of the contract, the consultant investigated whether it was feasible to reconfigure the IRT passageway, to reframe the exit structure on the Lexington Avenue platforms to accommodate the relocation and widening of stairs, the construction of a new fan room, the removal of stairs on the Broadway Line platforms, the reframing of the existing structure, and the construction of a new staircase between the intermediate and IRT mezzanines.
-These were all deemed feasible, and in May 1994, a supplemental agreement worth $984,998 was reached to allow the consultant to prepare the design for this work.
-Plans were prepared by Lee Harris Pomeroy.
-The project was to cost $38.5 million and start in December 1994, with a new entrance pavilion on the southeast corner of Union Square Park, containing an elevator entrance.
+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including all three stations at 14th Street–Union Square.
+On July 9, 1993, the contract for the project's design was awarded for $2.993 million.
+As part of the contract, the consultant investigated whether the MTA could reconfigure the IRT passageway, reframe the exit structure on the Lexington Avenue platforms to accommodate the relocation and widening of stairs, build a new fan room, remove stairs on the Broadway Line platforms, reframe the existing structure, and rebuild a new staircase between the intermediate and IRT mezzanines.
+After the consultant deemed that all of these modifications were feasible, in May 1994, the MTA and the consultant reached a supplemental agreement worth $984,998 to allow the consultant to prepare designs.
+Lee Harris Pomeroy prepared plans for the project, which was to cost $38.5 million and start in December 1994, with a new entrance pavilion and elevator on the southeast corner of Union Square Park.
 The same year, a New York City Transit Police station opened in the Broadway Line mezzanine.
-A construction contract was ultimately signed in March 1995.
-The work involved creating a pocket park in a traffic island at the southeast corner of Union Square, a project that was completed in 2000.
-In addition, power infrastructure had to be upgraded to allow the construction of MetroCard vending machine equipment.
-In 2002, the Broadway Line station was upgraded for ADA-accessibility and its original late 1910s tiling was restored.
-As part of the upgrade, the MTA repaired the staircases, re-tiled for the walls and floors, upgraded the station's lights and the public address system, installed yellow safety treads along the platform edge, new signs, and new trackbeds in both directions.